SosunovychB/online-book-store/README.md

 This is back-end part of application developed on Java.

 ### **KEY TECHNOLOGIES:**
+- Java 17
+- Maven
+- Docker
+- Spring Data
-Spring Data, Spring Boot Web (RESTful API), Spring Boot Security, Spring Boot Testing, Hibernate, MySQL, Liquibase, Docker.
+- Spring Boot Web (RESTful API)
+- Spring Boot Security
+- Spring Boot Testing (JUnit, Mockito, MockMvc, Testcontainers)
+- Lombok
+- Hibernate
+- MySQL
+- Liquibase

 ### **GENERAL INFO**
 **In this app we will have the following domain models (entities):**